 When he finally does start pretending to be a Jew, he is shocked by all the prejudice he encounters, as when he tries to check into a high-class hotel and is refused service.
 Well, what did he think was going to happen?
 In fact, he seems to know less about anti-Semitism than everyone else in the movie.
 We get the impression that the person most ignorant about anti-Semitism has been picked to write an article about it.
 His girlfriend Kathy (Dorothy McGuire) has to tell him that people with houses in nice neighborhoods have a gentleman’s agreement not to sell or rent to Jews.

 And this raises the question, why not have a Jew write the article?
 It does turn out that the magazine Phil is going to write the article for discriminates against Jews in its hiring policy, which Minify changes when he becomes aware of it.
 But that doesn’t explain why Minify, who seems so determined to combat anti-Semitism, did not hire a Jew to do the job from the very beginning.
-We almost get the feeling that the article (and the movie itself, for that matter) would not be meaningful unless the Jewish experience was filtered through the mind of a gentile.
+We get the feeling that the article (and the movie itself, for that matter) would not be meaningful unless the Jewish experience was filtered through the mind of a gentile.
 In other words, whether it is the people reading the article in the movie, or the audience in the theater watching this movie, they would not trust a Jew.
 They would suspect he was lying about the abuse he suffers to gain advantage over gentiles.

 Furthermore, since Phil is not a Jew, it is hard to believe that he would feel the effect of prejudice the same way a Jew would.
 Phil acts deeply offended when he encounters prejudice.
 But if I had pretended to be a Jew in order to be able to write about anti-Semitism, every time someone “offended” me, I would gleefully sneak off to the restroom to write down notes, thinking, “Boy, this is going to be good stuff for that article I’m going to write.”